PATRICK079/MARKET_BASKET_ANALYSIS/README.md

 Additionally, I learned that before applying the Apriori algorithm, the dataset must be converted into a transaction list format.
 This is essential for the algorithm to identify frequent itemsets and generate rules.
 I also discovered that when a dataset does not include headers, it's necessary to set header=None when reading the data to avoid errors and ensure proper data loading.

+# Model Implementation

+●  Generating Frequent Itemsets: The first step involves identifying frequent itemsets from the transaction data using the Apriori algorithm.
+A minimum support threshold of 5% is set, meaning itemsets that appear in at least 5% of transactions are considered frequent.
+The use_colnames=True parameter ensures that the original column names are used in the output for better interpretability.

+●  Generating Association Rules: Once the frequent itemsets are identified, the next step is to generate association rules.
+The association_rules function is used to find relationships between items, with confidence as the primary metric.
+A minimum confidence threshold of 4% is applied, meaning the rules generated must have at least a 4% probability of the consequent occurring given the antecedent.

+●  Sorting the Rules by Lift: After generating the association rules, they are sorted by the lift metric in descending order.
+Lift measures the strength of the rule, indicating how much more likely the consequent is given the antecedent, compared to random chance.
+Sorting by lift helps prioritize the most impactful rules.

 # Dataset Incitation
  source: KAGGLE